Privacy glossary

 Is my data encrypted?

 Most of what you send and receive while browsing the Web—passwords, private messages, emails, and so on—is encrypted as it moves between your device and the website you’re accessing.
-You can tell whether your connection is encrypted by looking in your Web browser’s address bar: if there’s a lock icon next to the URL, or if the URL begins with “https://” (as opposed to “http://”), then your traffic is encrypted.
+You can tell whether your connection is encrypted by looking in your Web browser’s address bar: if the URL begins with “https://” (as opposed to “http://”), then your traffic is encrypted.

 It’s important to understand, though, that the fact that your traffic with a website is encrypted doesn’t necessarily mean anything about the website’s other data privacy or security practices.
 Even if your data is private as it moves across the Internet to the website, the website could then store it insecurely, or share it with other companies against your will.
 It could even be a phishing website.